 In this type of plan, the company helps to negotiate the loans with your creditor in order to lower the interest rate and monthly payments.
-The average debt management plan is usually around 3 to 5 years.
+The average Debt Management Plan usually takes around 3 to 5 years.

 Individual creditors sometimes offer debt management suggestions and plan to their borrowers to aid them in their debt elimination.
 Although this plan is quite different from that offered by credit counseling agencies.

-When filing for personal bankruptcy, you need to enroll in a debt management plan or Credit Counseling Program.
+When filing for personal bankruptcy, you need to enroll in a Debt Management Plan or a Credit Counseling Program.
 Under this plan, the debts will be restructured and prioritized by a court.

 The usual tenure for this repayment ranges from 3 to 5 years, after which the remaining debts might be discharged.

 1) DMP is provided by credit counseling agencies.
 Look for non-profit companies that are accredited by NFCC.
 A financial credit counselor will go through all financial histories in order to suggest plans to the borrowers on a case-to-case basis

-2) The counselor contacts the creditor notifying them that they'll be making the payments
+2) The counselor contacts the creditor notifying them that they will be making the payments

-3) The counselor seeks concessions from the creditor, like lower interest rates, low monthly payments or late fees.
+3) The counselor seeks concessions from the creditor such as lower interest rates, low monthly payments or late fees

-4) The payments are automated and are electronically transferred to the DMP managing company, which is then paid to the creditors.
+4) The payments are automated and are electronically transferred to the DMP managing company, who then pay the creditors as per the plan designed

-5) The company gives a progress report every month
+5) The company gives a progress report to the borrowers every month

-6) The borrower has to pay an origination fee and monthly fee for every plan made
+6) The borrowers have to pay an origination fee and monthly fees for every plan made

 8) Make on-time payments